henrywongkar/MarketplaceInterview/README.md

-<<<<<<< HEAD
-Astar Pets Interview Test
+Reebonz Marketplace Interview Test
 =========================

 Part 1 - Coding
 ---------------
 **Setup:**

-Open AstarPets.Interview\AstarPets.Interview.sln
+Open Reebonz.Interview\Reebonz.Interview.sln

 **Scenario:**

-The existing AstarPets.Interview shopping cart (hit F5 in Visual Studio to see it) allows you to add and remove items.
+The existing Reebonz.Interview shopping cart (hit F5 in Visual Studio to see it) allows you to add and remove items.
 As you add each item you can set its Shipping method.
 The available shipping options are stored in App_Data\Shipping.xml.

 **Objectives:**